Temperature

 What concepts are related to Temperature?

-Key related concepts include Top-p (Nucleus Sampling), Token, LLM (Large Language Model).
+Key related concepts include Top-p (Nucleus Sampling), Token, Temperature, LLM (Large Language Model).
 Understanding these together gives a more complete picture of how Temperature fits into the AI landscape.